 MA in Economics

-Candidates must complete a minimum of eight semester courses (32 credits).
-The following courses in micro- and macroeconomic theory and quantitative methods are required: CAS EC 501, 502, 507, and 508.
+- CAS EC 505 Elementary Mathematical Economics.
+Provides the essential mathematical background needed for the other core and elective courses.
 A determination is made whether it is appropriate to opt out of EC 505 by taking the mathematics placement exam.
 EC 505 will count as one of the MA electives.

 - CAS EC 507 Statistics for Economists.
 Provides the mathematical foundation of statistical methods, and quantitative training in data analysis through the use of statistical software.

 - CAS EC 508 Econometrics.
 Provides in-depth understanding and quantitative training in econometric methods most widely used in economic research and policy analysis.
 Rigorous mathematical theory will be combined with practice involving data and computer programs.

 EC 501, EC 502, EC 507, and EC 508 are the core courses and cannot be counted as electives.